 The former actress, 36, is already swapping her Toronto home and life as an actress in order to marry the fifth-in-line to the throne.
 And now it looks like she'll have to get used to even more change, as she prepares to undergo intense security training with the SAS in order to prepare for her new role as a royal.

-Alex Bomberg, a former royal aide and CEO of International Intelligence Ltd, revealed that Meghan will undergo the training from the Special Air Service, as all major royals before her have done.
+Alex Bomberg, a former royal aide and CEO of Intelligent Protection International Ltd (opens in new tab), revealed that Meghan will undergo the training from the Special Air Service, as all major royals before her have done.

 The training will put Meghan into tense situations that she could possibly experience as a high-ranking member of the British royal family, such as being held hostage.
 It's designed in order to prepare the 36-year-old for any situation she might potentially face.